texfaq/texfaq.github.io/FAQ-other-books.md

 date: 2014-06-10
 ---

-There's a nicely-presented list of of ''recommended books'' to be had on the web: <http://www.macrotex.net/texbooks/>
+There's a nicely-presented list of of "recommended books" to be had on the web: <http://www.macrotex.net/texbooks/>

 The list of MetaFont books is rather short: